 '''

-"""Quick code snippets for embedding IPython into other programs.

-See example-embed.py for full details, this file has the bare minimum code for

-cut and paste use once you understand how to use the system."""

-#-----

-This code loads IPython but modifies a few things if it detects it's running

-embedded in another IPython session (helps avoid confusion)

-try:

-get_ipython

-except NameError:

-banner=exit_msg=''

-else:

-banner = ' Nested interpreter '

-exit_msq = ' Back in main IPython '

-First import the embed function

-from IPython.terminal.embed import InteractiveShellEmbed

-Now create the IPython shell instance.
-Put ipshell() anywhere in your code

 where you want it to open.

-ipshell = InteractiveShellEmbed(banner1=banner, exit msg=exit msg)
+ipshell = InteractiveShellEmbed(banner1=banner, exit_msg=exit_msg)

-#

 This code will load an embeddable IPython shell always with no changes for

 nested embededings.

 from IPython import embed

 Now embed() will open IPython anywhere in the code.

 This code loads an embeddable shell only if NOT running inside

 IPython.
 Inside IPython, the embeddable shell variable ipshell is just a

 dummy function.

 try:

-get_ipython
+get ipython

 except NameError:

 from IPython.terminal.embed import InteractiveShellEmbed

 ipshell = InteractiveShellEmbed()

+Now ipshell() will open IPython anywhere in the code

+else:

+Define a dummy ipshell() so the same code doesn't crash inside an

+interactive IPython

+def ipshell(): pass

 '''